 We are also placing full-page gospel ads in four different Israeli newspapers.
 This might well be the first time full-page gospel statements have been seen in Israeli newspapers.
 (Click here for an English translation.)
 Back in the 1980s, Jews for Jesus began placing gospel ads in U.S. papers.
 Those ads declared, “The Messiah Has Come and His Name is Yeshua!” and offered seekers a book by Moishe Rosen entitled, “Yeshua, the Jewish Way to Say Jesus.”

 The book, published by Moody Publishing, focused on the Messianic prophecies from the Hebrew Scriptures and their fulfillment in the New Testament.
 We are offering a Hebrew translation of that same book to those who respond to our secular media campaign in Israel.

 The number of contacts campaigners receive daily from Israelis willing to hear more about Yeshua is phenomenal.
 These are very exciting days but we so desperately need your prayers right now for the many challenges our campaigners face.
-For a list of current prayer requests for the click here.
-You will find the requests listed by date.

 Please also remember that this current campaign is the first in a series of campaigns we have scheduled over the next six years.
 Along with your prayers I also want to encourage your support and even your participation in future campaigns.
 To donate for future campaigns click here, and if you are interested in volunteering click here.